 The museum is housed in a converted , Grade II listed Congregational Church, just two minutes’ walk from the centre of Beaminster.

 Our permanent collection highlights historic local families and displays objects and images associated with local trades and schools.

 Recent new displays include the local Flax and Hemp industry, the fossils of nearby Horn Park National Nature Reserve, local Pubs and Inns and Police.

 We also have a number of temporary exhibitions on the ground floor and a reference section containing books and audio-visual materials relating to the local area.

 For our younger visitors there is a Bee Trail, Ammonite puzzle and other activities, such as the hunt-the-answer computer game.
-We actively promote learning and discovery with our school visits, loans boxes and winter talks.
+We actively promote learning and discovery with our school visits, loans boxes.